HollowMan6/CS-E4770/p2/REPORT.md

 2. Randomly created user token on opening the application for the first time.
 The user token is stored in localstorage and is used to identify the user in the future.
 3. When a solution has been submitted for grading, the user is shown the result once the grading has finished.
 4. A database for storing user-specific submissions and grading results.
-5. Handling submission peaks consisting of thousands of code submissions within a minute by storing submissions into a queue that is processed whenever resources are available.
+5. Handling submission peaks consisting of thousands of code submissions within a minute by storing submissions into a queue using RabbitMQ that is processed whenever consumed.
 6. The exercise list on the main page shows which exercises the user has completed using a strike-through.
 7. The main page lists always at most three non-completed exercises (and all completed exercises).
-8. The application features a cache of exercise submissions and the corresponding grading results by using exact string matching when checking whether a code is already in the cache – do account for different exercises!
+8. The application features a cache of exercise submissions and the corresponding grading results id by using exact string matching when checking whether a code is already in the cache – do account for different exercises!
 9. Lighthouse Performance score 100 for the web page (I show both the main page and the web page with same url).

 ## Starting and shutting down